ArenCarpenter/Predicting_Bike_Ridership/README.md

 ![](Images/Users_by_Holiday.png)

-### Hypothesis Testing
+## Hypothesis Testing

 #### Do users ride more during comfortable temperatures?

+First, what does it mean to be comfortable?
+Surveying some friends who are avid bikers, I chose 50 to 85 degrees Fahrenheit to be comfortable.
+Second, I split registered and casual riders, because registered riders may have less of an option if biking is their main commuter option.

 Both registered and casual ride more days if the temperature is comfortable (Registered: p-value = 7.69e-81, Casual: p-value = 2.49e-118).
+There were, on average, only 25 casual riders an hour during uncomfortable temperatures.

 ![](Images/Comfortable_Temp.png)

 #### Does Weather Type affect ridership of registered users?

+The F-stat (94) and p-value (7.4e-61) are both significant, thus we can reject our null hypothesis that ridership is equal among all weather types (RegisteredUsers<sub>Good</sub> = RegisteredUsers<sub>Okay</sub> = RegisteredUsers<sub>Poor</sub> = RegisteredUsers<sub>Bad</sub>).
+We can conclude that there is a statistically significant difference between the groups, but without further ad-hoc tests we cannot conclude which group(s) is different.

 #### Are there more riders in 2011 or 2012?